Gerard A. Hauser

-Gerard Alan Hauser (born May 20, 1943) is an author and academic, and professor emeritus of communication and college professor emeritus of distinction in rhetoric at the University of Colorado Boulder.
+Gerard Alan Hauser (born May 20, 1943) is an American author and academic, and professor emeritus of communication and college professor emeritus of distinction in rhetoric at the University of Colorado Boulder.
 His research focuses on the interaction between formal and vernacular rhetorics in the public sphere.
 He has authored several books and numerous articles on the subject, and his writings have helped shaped the field of modern rhetoric.

 Early life and education

 Hauser was born in Buffalo, New York, on May 20, 1943, to Albert Clement (a police officer) and Ann John Michalakes.
 He went to Canisius College, where he earned a B.A. in English in 1965.
 He then attended the University of Wisconsin Madison, where he earned both his M.A. in 1966 and his Ph.D. in 1970.

 Career

 Hauser began teaching at Pennsylvania State University, University Park, as a professor of speech communication, where he worked from 1969 to 1993.
 While at Penn State he was director of university scholars program from 1987 to 1993.
 In 1993 he accepted a position at the University of Colorado at Boulder as professor of communication and department chair.
 He has since retired and is now professor emeritus of communication and college professor emeritus of distinction in rhetoric.